pulumi/docs/content/blog/codegen-learnings/index.md

 ### Assessing search quality using recall and precision

-To assess how good our RAG is, we need to first understand the two fundamental concepts used in the information retrieval systems: the _precision_ and the _recall_.
-Imagine that you're looking for an apple pie recipes in one of Jamie Oliver's cookbooks.
-The book has a recipe for a classic American apple, a Dutch apple pie and a modern take on a French apple tart.
-Due to the book's narrative approach with the recipes woven into the stories and context, you've managed to retrieve only the first two recipes but failed to consider the French apple tart.
-Having succeeded in retrieving 2 ouf 3 relevant documents, you have achieved a **67% recall**.
+To assess how good our RAG is, we need to first understand the two fundamental concepts used in the information retrieval systems: the _recall_ and the _precision_.
+Imagine that you're looking for apple pie recipes in one of Jamie Oliver's cookbooks.
+The book has a recipe for a classic American apple pie, a Dutch apple pie and a modern take on a French apple tart.
+Due to the book's narrative approach with the recipes woven into the stories and context, you've managed to retrieve only the first two recipes but missed the French apple tart.
+Having retrieved 2 ouf 3 relevant documents, you have achieved a **67% recall**.

 Because you were looking for the word "pie", you also retrieved a recipe for a Shepherd's pie, which, while delicious, does not qualify as an apple pie.
-Another document that came up was a fish pie - a classic British dish that, alas, does not contain apples or even a pastry crust.
+Another document that came up was a fish pie - a classic British dish that does not contain apples or even a pastry crust.
 Since only 2 of your 4 retrieved documents can be legitimately classified as apple pies, you have achieved a **50% precision**.

 Now let's formalize this a bit.
 Recall measures the ratio of the relevant documents retrieved to the total number of relevant docuemtns in RAG: